-A prior period adjustment of (\$14,259) was made to decrease the beginning net position of the Water Utility in fiscal year 2015 to record the beginning net pension liability and deferred outflows of resources for contributions subsequent to the measurement date as a result of the implementation of GASB 68.
-Net position increased by \$12,148 (12%) and increased by \$6,362 (7%) during the fiscal years 2016 and 2015, respectively.
+Net position increased by \$8,989 or 8% and increased by \$12,148 or 12% during the fiscal years 2017 and 2016, respectively.
+In fiscal year 2017, the increase in net position was attributable to a reduction in water purchases resulting from continued customer conservation efforts and an \$800 litigation settlement.
 In fiscal year 2016, the increase in net position was attributable to a 6% increase in total revenues, capital grants and contributions and transfers in and a 6% decrease in total expenses from the prior year.
-In fiscal year 2015, the decrease in net position was attributable to an 11% increase in total revenues and capital grants and contributions and a 5% decrease in total expenses from the prior year.